foundry-rs/foundry/docs/dev/README.md

 ## CI

-We use GitHub Actions for continious integration (CI).
+We use GitHub Actions for continuous integration (CI).

 We use [cargo-nextest][nextest] as the test runner.